csstools/postcss-plugins/plugins/postcss-nesting/README.md

 }
 ```

-**NOTICE**: In v7.0.0 nesting at-rules like `@media` will no longer work, as
+**NOTICE**: In a future version of this project, nesting at-rules like `@media`
-they are not part of the nesting proposal.
+may be deprecated, as they are not part of the nesting proposal.
+In a comment,
+a CSSWG member expressed interest in handling nested `@media` while handling
+selector nesting.
+So deprecating nested at-rules has been temporarily delayed.

 ## Usage